1. Intended Audience

 -rw-r--r-- 1 jimg staff 3378674 Aug 28 17:37 AMSR_E_L3_SeaIce25km_V15_20020601.hdf.dmrpp

 The application that builds the DMR++ files is a command line tool called get_dmrpp.
-It in turn utilizes other executables such as build_dmrpp, reduce_mdf, merge_dmrpp (which rely in turn on the hdf5_handler and the ''hdf5'' library), along with a number of UNIX shell commands.
+It in turn uses other executables such as build_dmrpp, reduce_mdf, merge_dmrpp (which rely in turn on the HDF5_handler and the HDF5 library), along with a number of UNIX shell commands.

-All of these components are install with each recent version of the Hyrax Data Server
+All of these components are installed with each recent version of the Hyrax Data Server

 You can see the get_dmrpp usage statement with the command: